Prerequisites for the Logging Service

 - The Logging Service may have to be restarted when changing some of the System Parameters or Log Agent Configuration settings.

 The Logging Service initiates a process that may span multiple Log Databases and also some BizTalk Server Databases if Logging from BizTalk is enabled.
-In order for the account, running the Logging Service, to authenticate with SQL Server, Kerberos must be properly configured.
+For the account, running the Logging Service, to authenticate with SQL Server, Kerberos must be properly configured.
 This is detailed in the Trusted for delegation part of the Log Database prerequisites user guide.

 For performance reasons the Logging Service accesses the databases directly using the Windows Service Account configured.